ZAKA volunteer: 'You can’t handle that many bodies and remain the same person'

 "There are soldiers on the battlefield, doctors in hospitals, and then there’s us.
 Everyone does their part.
 Not everyone can handle this."

-"You can’t handle so many bodies and remain the same person.
+"You can’t handle that many bodies and remain the same person.
 People hear names, but we see faces.
 It stays with us; it never ends.
 We’re still there, reliving it over and over.
 I still see the faces and smell the stench.
 I always tell my fellow ZAKA volunteers—anyone who says they’re unaffected is lying.
 You can’t face such brutality and not be affected.
 And it's especially hard because we’re still at war.
 Every mention of hostages or another fallen soldier brings us back to October 7.

 "I continue volunteering at the Forensic Center.
 How do I find the strength?
 This is my country.
 It's what I can give.
 When someone else is ready to take my place, I’ll gladly step aside.
 But until then, we’ll keep doing this.
 There are soldiers on the battlefield, doctors in hospitals, and then there’s us.
 Everyone does their part.
 Not everyone can handle this, but God gave me the strength to do it, and this is my mission."